apache/hudi/website/docs/quick-start-guide.md

 ## Update data

-This is similar to inserting new data.
-Generate updates to existing trips using the data generator, load into a DataFrame and write DataFrame into the hudi table.
+Lets take a look at how to update existing data for a Hudi table.

 <Tabs
 groupId="programming-language"